danieldkato/hardware_tests/test_stepper/README.md

 ##TEST_STEPPER
 ###OVERVIEW:
 This directory contains code for testing Arduino-controlled stepper motors, hall effect sensors, associated input and output pins, and connections in between.
-This directory includes two Arduino sketches:
+This directory includes the following programs:

 * `test_stepper`: sketch for testing the basic function of a stepper, without any feedback from a hall effect sensor.